-2018 ANNUAL REVIEW FINDINGS
+2019 ANNUAL REVIEW FINDINGS

 The Code requires the NAI to publish the results of its annual review, providing an opportunity for the NAI to summarize members' compliance with the Code and NAI policies (Code § III.B.4.).
-The following section presents the findings of NAI staff with respect to the 2018 annual review.
+The following section presents the findings of NAI staff with respect to the 2019 annual review.
 This section also more fully summarizes the obligations imposed by the Code, but does not restate all principles and requirements set forth in the Code, and as such it should not be relied upon for that purpose.
-The full Code, including definitions of relevant terms, can be found through the links provided in this report or on the NAI website.
+The full Code, including definitions of relevant terms, can be found through the links provided in this report.